JF-91/exerciseCodefactory1/readme.md

-still need to fix nodejs server bugs
+need to finish coding aws Elastic container service and add music api for static web